Yosemite National Park, California – July 4-5, 2010

 Tent cabin frame

 Yosemite Valley affords nice views of the surrounding granite walls and at least two waterfalls.
 There were nice views even from Curry Village itself.
-I think the top peak is Half Dome.
-It looks different to me from every direction and angle, so it’s not always easy to recognize.
+The photo below shows the 7,546′ tall North Dome (top center), Washington Column (at right), and the Royal Arches (the exfoliation arches in the granite wall at lower left and center):

 In addition to sunscreen, it’s helpful to have insect repellent to keep the mosquitoes away.